mdh266/CrimeTime/README.md

 13. Sphinx (only to build documentation)
 14. pytest (only for testing)

-**Installation**
+## Running it on your own computer

+To run this web application on your computer make sure you have obtained or built the SQLite database and have all the dependencies installed on you computer.
+Then run the command in the /CrimeTime/ directory:

+*python run.py*

+You should see something like:

+*Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)*

+Enter the address http://0.0.0.0:5000/ into your web browser to use the web application.

+## Building the database

 Download the file "NYPD_7_Major_Felony_Incident_Map.csv" from the NYC Open Data website, place it in the /CrimeTime/data/ directory.
-Then in the /CrimeTime/ directory run
+Then to build the database type the command in the /CrimeTime/ directory,

 *python ./backend/PreProcessor.py*

-to build the database.

 **NOTE: If NYC Open Data no longer has the file on their website, please email me and I will provide you with the database.**

-**Testing**

-From the CrimeTime directory run:
+## Testing

+To test the code to make sure it works run the following command from the /CrimeTime /directory:

 *py.test tests*

-to run unit tests on code.

-**Usage**

-Run the command in the /CrimeTime/ directory:

-*python run.py*

-then you should see something like:

-*Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)*

-Go to the address, "http://0.0.0.0:5000/" in your web browser to use the web application.

-**Documentation**

-To build the documentation, run the following command in the CrimeTime directory:

-*doxygen doc/Doxfile*

-a directory /CrimeTime/html/ will be created.
-Open the file "index.html" in the html directory.
+## Documentation